Factbox: U.S. refinery worker proposals and past negotiations

 Health and Safety: A union member would be designated to be the full-time health and safety representative at each refinery.
 A fatigue prevention program would be implemented at each refinery.
 An annual process safety review would be performed at each plant.

-Reporting by Erwin Seba in Houston; Editing by Lisa Shumaker, Eric Walsh and Matthew Lewis
+Reporting by Erwin Seba in Houston; Editing by Lisa Shumaker, Eric Walsh, Matthew Lewis and Diane Craft